Mwajiduddin/Adding-a-client-to-a-Windows-Server-domain-controller-virtual-machine-in-Azure/README.md

 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/c17.png" />
 </p>

-But the user we just made isn't an Admin just yet so right click on the user account, select Properties, click on "Member Of" tab and click on Add.
+But the user we just made isn't an Admin just yet so right click on the user account, select Properties, click on the "Member Of" tab and click on Add.
 A window will appear, at the bottom where it states to enter object names type in "Domain Admin" in the box, click on "Check Names" and then press OK.
 Then log out of the VM and log back in this time as the Admin you created, the username will be the (name of your root domain + backslash + admin username).

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/c18.png" />